Moonware/cordova-cameraserver/README.md

 Provides Live Camera images over HTTP (over Wifi or locally to a Cordova Application):

-* browse the files in mobile device with a browser in PC.
-* copy files from mobile device to PC quickly, just with Wifi.
-* use cordova webview to access the assets/www/ content with http protocol.

 Why over HTTP ?

 * There is a memory leak problem when retrieving data/result in Cordova (see https://github.com/Moonware/cordova-cameraplus)